-Pursuant to the terms of the Stockholders Agreement, EW Healthcare Partners, Spindletop Healthcare Capital, Pantheon Global, Ampersand Capital, Alta Partners and their respective affiliates, as members of the Voting Group, whom we refer to as the Essex Members, collectively will have the right to designate up to three individuals to be included in the slate of nominees recommended by our board of directors.
-Pursuant to the terms of the Stockholders Agreement, Smith & Nephew, Inc. and Smith & Nephew (Europe) B.V., as the other members of the Voting Group, will have the right to designate up to two individuals to be included in the slate of nominees recommended by our board of directors.
-Pursuant to the terms of the Stockholders Agreement, the number of individuals that the Essex Members, Smith & Nephew, Inc. and Smith & Nephew (Europe) B.V. may designate will decrease if they dispose of certain percentages of the shares of our Class A common stock or Class B common stock, as applicable, that they own on the date this offering is consummated.
-At such time as the Essex Members or Smith & Nephew, Inc. and Smith & Nephew (Europe) B.V. own less than 10% of the shares of Class A common stock that they owned on the date this offering is consummated, the Essex Members or Smith & Nephew, Inc. and Smith & Nephew (Europe) B.V., as the case may be, will no longer have designation rights under the Stockholders Agreement.
-Until such time, or if the Stockholders Agreement is otherwise terminated in accordance with its terms, the parties to the Stockholders Agreement will agree to vote their shares of Class A common stock and Class B common stock in favor of the election of the nominees of the Essex Members, Smith & Nephew, Inc. and Smith & Nephew (Europe) B.V. to our board of directors upon their nomination by the nominating and corporate governance committee of our board of directors.
+Pursuant to the terms of the Stockholders Agreement, Essex Woodlands Health Ventures, Spindletop Healthcare Capital, Pantheon Global, Ampersand Capital and Alta Partners, as members of the Voting Group, whom we refer to as the Essex Members, collectively will have the right to designate up to three individuals to be included in the slate of nominees recommended by our board of directors.
+S+N, as the other member of the Voting Group, will have the right to designate up to two individuals to be included in the slate of nominees recommended by our board of directors.
+The number of individuals that the Essex Members and S+N may designate will decrease if they dispose of certain percentages of the shares of our Class A common stock or Class B common stock, as applicable, that they own on the date this offering is consummated.
+At such time as the Essex Members or S+N own less than

+% of the shares of Class A common stock or Class B common stock that they owned on the date this offering is consummated, the Essex Members or S+N, as the case may be, will no longer have designation rights under the Stockholders Agreement.
+Until such time, or if the Stockholders Agreement is otherwise terminated in accordance with its terms, the parties to the Stockholders Agreement will agree to vote their shares of Class A common stock and Class B common stock in favor of the election of the nominees of the Essex Members and S+N to our board of directors upon their nomination by the nominating and corporate governance committee of our board of directors.